itsmemauliii/Lifestyle_Research/readme.md

 * Automate preprocessing of lifestyle survey data (handling missing values, normalization, and encoding).
 * Use **unsupervised learning (K-Means clustering)** to segment users by behavioral and wellness traits.
 * Enable instant visual feedback through interactive charts and summary metrics.
-* Optimize performance with **lazy imports** — clustering only runs when triggered by the user.
+* Optimize performance with **lazy imports**, clustering only runs when triggered by the user.
 * Build a **deployable Streamlit web app** for real-time data exploration.

 ---